Shafie Effendy

-Soldadu (U) Mohammad Shafie bin Haji Mohammad Efenddy (born 4 August 1995) is a Bruneian international footballer who plays for MS ABDB of the Brunei Super League and the Brunei national football team.
+Soldadu (U) Mohammad Shafie bin Haji Mohammad Efenddy (born 4 August 1995) is a Bruneian footballer who plays for MS ABDB of the Brunei Super League.
 He is adept at playing on either flank or as a striker.

 Club career

 Shafie started his club career with the Brunei Youth Team in 2011, playing in the Brunei Premier League II.
 He then laced up for IKLS FC in the 2014 Brunei Premier League.
 The following year, he played for Tabuan Muda, a league team that was formed by the NFABD to prepare for international competitions.
 They finished fifth in the 2015 and 2016 seasons of the Brunei Super League.